 open to all.

 Community Education classes, unless otherwise noted, meet online via Zoom.
-Most classes consist of six (6) sessions that meet once per week.
+Most classes have between six (6) and twelve (12) sessions and meet once per week.
 Registration fees vary by class.

 These classes are open to all -- including current students -- but do not include any credits that count toward a professional or Master's degree.

-Class Length: 6 sessions on Thursdays in September and October
+Class Length: 8 sessions on consecutive Tuesdays in April, May and June

 Class Location: Online via Zoom with potential, optional, in-person encounters